Step One // How to Build a Plant Stand

 OVERLAP TOP PLATE TO STAND

 The full measurement of the plant stand top will be 12 1/4 inch x 12 1/4 inch.
-This provides an overlap all round of 1 inch.
+This provides an extension at each edge of 1 inch.
 The centre core of the top plate will be 3/4 x 10 1/4 x 10 1/4.
 The perimeter rail which will be mitred, will be 7/8 x 2 x 12 1/4 inch.
 Part of the perimeter rail will be recessed to allow an overlap of 1/8 inch when the top plate is in position on the stand.

 To construct the centre plate or core of the top, I am using 3 pieces of cherry, 2 of these are 3/4 x 4 1/8 x 10 1/4, and 1 strip will measure 3/4 x 2 x 10 1/4 inch.
 These plates will be joined at the centre using 8 – 3/8 x 1 1/2 inch dowels.
 Insert your reference marks and drill sequentially from check marks to opposite end.
 In this case I used the indexing pin for quick alignment to the end.
 Drill through guide 3, move Dowelmax horizontally, insert indexing pin and drill through guide 5.
 Repeat that process twice for the 2 remaining holes.